ablaom/MachineLearningInJulia2020/README.md

 - **Immediately** evaluate the first two lines of code to activate the package environment and pre-load the packages, as this can take a few minutes.

+## More about the tutorials (disclaimers)

+- The tutorials focus on the *machine learning* part of the data science workflow, and less on exploratory data analysis and other conventional "data analytics" methodology

+- Here "machine learning" is meant in a broad sense, and is not restricted to so-called *deep learning* (neural networks)

+- The tutorials are crafted to rapidly familiarize the user with what MLJ can do and how to do it, and are not a substitute for a course on machine learning fundamentals.
+Examples do not necessarily represent best practice or the best solution to a problem.